 If you are not sure of how regulator-ready your credit reporting and disputes processes are, contact us.
 We will assess and make sure that you have consistent and thorough procedures, robust lines of communication across all three lines of defense and appropriate controls and reporting throughout the process.

-[Editor’s note: this article was written by Ty Stallworth, former consultant at Bridgeforce]
+[Editor’s notes: written by Ty Stallworth, former consultant at Bridgeforce; content updated 2024]